timpending/comp-sci-curriculum/Unit-1/04-recursion.md

 1. A base case(s)
 1. Recursive step

 The recursive step ensures that we progress.
-The base case ensures that our recursion eventually exits, preventing an infite loop.
+The base case ensures that our recursion eventually exits, preventing an infinite loop.
 Also we usually want to pass some data/information around - we do this with function returns.

-### Steps
+### Approach #1 - Start at the bottom

 1. Pretend you are at the solution
   * For example: